Does setting an alarm 90 minutes before you need to actually wake up help you bounce out of bed with more energy?

 Instead, I snooze (and snooze and snooze) until I get up late, forcing my morning routine into a scrambled circus of eye boogies, sponge baths, on-the-go coffee, and looming deadlines.
 So when I heard there might be a better way to wean myself from my morning liaison with sleep — with a 90-minute snooze hack — I was intrigued.

-Here’s the gist: Instead of spending a half to full hour of sleep hitting the snooze button again and again and dozing off into what researchers call “fragmented sleep” (which has consequences for your ability to function throughout the day), you set two alarms.
-One is set for 90 minutes before you want to wake up and the other for when you actually want to wake up.
+Here’s the gist: Instead of spending a half to full hour of sleep hitting the snooze button again and again and dozing off into what researchers call “fragmented sleep” (which

 The theory, explains Chris Winter, MD, medical director of the Sleep Medicine Center at Martha Jefferson Hospital in Virginia, is that the 90 minutes of sleep you get between snoozes is the full sleep cycle, allowing you to wake up after your REM state, instead of during.
 Goodbye drowsiness.